 Furthering our mission to engage in an open and responsive conversation, Open Sessions Active Line public programs are co-organized with Open Sessions 2018–2020 artists and bring together artists and audiences to address drawing, both critically and expansively, as a productive dialogue.

 A publication of Open Sessions artist conversations that address the future of drawing is produced at the end of each cycle.

-Credits: Open Sessions is made possible by The Andy Warhol Foundation for the Visual Arts, the Helen Frankenthaler Foundation, the Tom Slaughter Open Sessions Fund, Faber-Castell, and with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+Open Sessions is made possible by the Horace W. Goldsmith Foundation, The Helen Frankenthaler Foundation, the Evelyn Toll Family Foundation, and, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.

 Image: Alex Callender.
 Market Day, 2017.
 Oil on canvas, 42 x 36 inches.
 Courtesy of the artist.
 Image © Alex Callender, Courtesy The Drawing Center